cairo-book/cairo-book/src/ch03-02-references-and-snapshots.md

     rec.width = temp;
 }
 ```

+<span class="caption">Listing 3-7: Use of a mutable reference to modify a value</span>

 First, we change `rec` to be `mut`.
 Then we pass a mutable reference of `rec` into `flip` with `ref rec`, and update the function signature to accept a mutable reference with `ref rec: Rectangle`.
 This makes it very clear that the `flip` function will mutate the value of the `Rectangle` instance passed as parameter.